-Big Ideas Fund Now closed for new applications.
-The next round of funding will be in April 2021.
-Background CGL (STAR) has been offering the recovery community a fantastic opportunity to apply for funds for specific, one-off and recovery-focused ideas and initiatives.
+Big Ideas Fund The new round of funding is available for applications in Newhaven, Hailsham and surrounding outlying areas in East Sussex.
+The panel will meet on 1st June 2021 to review applications.
+How to apply CGL (STAR) has been offering the recovery community a fantastic opportunity to apply for funds for specific, one-off and recovery-focused ideas and initiatives.
 The ethos of the fund has been one of empowerment.
-Successful applications The following new activities and resources will be available to the recovery community in East Sussex: Arts on Prescription Taster Sessions 18 weeks of Zoom taster sessions in art, singing and creative writing.
+If you would like to apply for the new round of funding, please contact Kanna Ingleson on [email protected] to get details.
+2020 Successful Applications The following new activities and resources will be available to the recovery community in East Sussex: Arts on Prescription Taster Sessions 18 weeks of Zoom taster sessions in art, singing and creative writing.
 Art packs to include acrylic paints, pencils, sketch pads, eraser, sharpener, brushes, song sheets, activities and signposting links to Social Media/Facebook members group.
 Coastal Wellbeing Counselling Face to face counselling in Lewes and Newhaven, with the option of participating remotely.
 This will address challenges such as the impact of the coronavirus pandemic, bereavement, loss of stability and the emotional challenges faced during lockdown.
 Jason Carter’s Fishing Group Fishing and coastal foraging group to teach people how to catch, clean and cook seafood.
 When the weather is not suitable for being on the beach, they will be taught angling knots and other technical aspects of fishing.
 Participants will be encouraged to always help clear the beach of rubbish.
 Freedom Leisure Gym Access An activity programme based on 3 offers, all of which are perfect for anyone needing a little extra help and motivation.
 Wellbeing gym: a small group, instructor led session.
 Wellbeing sport: A casual sport session Wellbeing swim: A casual swim session Samantha Jane Yoga 1-hour beginners Yoga session to teach basic mindfulness.
 Participants will use movement and breath to release any tensions, or to allow them the space and time to be somewhere other than at home.
 The class will be restorative at first, but could be more upbeat later on, depending on the needs of the group.
 Community Sewing Group An established community sewing group, supporting all sewing abilities, now has the money for a hand-operated sewing machine suitable for participants with mobility difficulties.
 It will ensure that the group can make activities more accessible for existing participants, and to be more inclusive in future.
 The Making Room Mono-print workshop – An intriguing and fun l fine art printmaking method using experimental print making techniques to produce colourful unique prints.
 Eco Bunting - A collaborative workshop where participants will work as team to produce a colourful and cheerful installation of handmade bunting.
 The focus of this artwork will be the reuse of single use plastic, spreading a positive environmental message.
 ‘It’s a wrap’ workshop – Using block printing methods, participants will create their own personalised greetings cards and wrapping paper.
 They will be shown the basics of pattern making and lino cutting with the possibility of independently creating a selection of greetings cards for sale.
 Women Only Recovering Creatively (WORC) WORC has successfully applied for funds for equipment and associated accessories.
 This includes a laptop, mobile phone, projector, laminator and a Cricut machine.
 The group provides lunch for all participants and they have also had funding approved for food and travel.
 Creative Writing Creative writing through Unfolding will focus on empowering.
 It is about opening up from being disempowered to becoming empowered as someone who begins to express, understand, learn, and grow, held within a safe, empathetic group.
 The workshops will explore the themes to enhance awareness, understanding, confidence, and healing.
 Scales and Tails Food Hub The following cooking groups will be held: Family cook, play and eat.
 Men's cooking club Tails and scales bait making club Rowland Jobson Filmmaking workshops ‘Our Lockdown’ a participatory film-making workshop and film.
 The film will look at the lives of 2-3 participants during ‘Lockdown’ and how it has affected them.
 Rowland is an award winning director and writer with a background in cinema, commercials, drama, documentary, and interactive narrative.
 Emma Cunliffe Yoga These classes will help people learn to view themselves with more compassion.
 It will provide a safe, judgement-free space to release stress, anxiety, and tension.
 Participants will be encouraged to listen to their bodies, by offering choices about how they would like to use the time.
 Participants can even just rest on the mat if that is what they need that day.
 Pat Hide Counselling Phone, online (via Zoom) or face to face counselling will be provided by a Humanistic counsellor who works mainly in a person-centred manner.
 Participants will be able to develop a new perspective on their life and gain a new self-awareness and self-esteem.
 It also has the potential for them to come to terms with what has happened to them and to make changes in their life.
 Clare Hackney Food Hub This cooking course will aim to teach all of the basic skills.
 Participants will be taught different cooking methods, healthy options, how to follow recipes, budgeting and planning a weeks shopping, as well as how to make the most of leftovers.
 It will also include the safe storage of food to avoid waste.